nestordemeure/breviarium/data/english.md

 Likewise, mix live crabs with cooked ones, counterfeit meats with bones made from flour, fish made from meats pressed in wooden molds, syrups poured in place of broth.
 Have a wheel made of ice, which falls apart on its own.

-Some things should appear that spontaneously change color, disappear, and reappear; cheeses variously formed and seasoned; even the vessels in which they are carried can be made, for instance, of fake gems.
+Some things should appear that spontaneously change color, disappear and reappear; cheeses variously formed and seasoned; even the vessels in which they are carried can be made, for instance, of fake gems.

 ### Avoiding Losses

-Pay attention to even the smallest losses, and have those responsible immediately report to you about anything harmful that may be imminent, so that the need to act is not delayed until after it has occurred.
-Also, let them suggest at the same time a way of averting it.
-The rates for buying and selling goods should be observed, and experts should be consulted about unknown matters.
+Pay attention to even the smallest faults, and have your agents immediately report to you from where any harm may be imminent, so that the need to act is not delayed until it has happened, and at the same time let them suggest a way of averting it.

+The rates for buying and selling things should be observed, and experts should be consulted about unknown matters.

 Each week, have the steward give an account of what has been done, and have one person, after everyone has retired, search the house to see if everything is locked and who is absent.

 If you hold any office, refer every expense and income, however benevolent the Master may have been, most candidly in the accounts.

 ### Acting in a Novel Way